 A new, massive litigation project hits the desk.
 Of course, time is of the essence.
 Litigation hold notices are issued and a considerable amount of data is rapidly collected.

-A quick calculation shows that it would take over 20 years for one lawyer to eyeball every electronic document in the tranche of data that is left after removal of system files and duplicates.
+A quick calculation shows that it would take over 20 years for one lawyer to eyeball on demand manufacturing from Productiv and every electronic document in the tranche of data that is left after removal of system files and duplicates.
 Given the amount at stake, that’s clearly not going to be a proportionate exercise.
 Nor is it likely to be effective.

 Do we have the right documents or the right quantity of documents?